 The Medicare changes in 2017 for the Part A hospital inpatient deductible was $1,316 versus $1288 in 2016.

 Part A deductibles are “per event” deductibles, not an annual one.

-In general if your individual modified adjusted gross income is greater than $85,000 from individual or $170,000 jointly then you will pay a premium on top of your $134 a month.
+In general, if your individual modified adjusted gross income is greater than $85,000 from an individual or $170,000 jointly then you will pay a premium on top of your $134 a month.
 (They actually look at your income from two years ago.)

 If you are subject to IRMAA, your Part D premium will actually be larger as well.